mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 $ export KUBECONFIG=./dkp.conf
 ````

-The "clusterctl" command will be used to generate the CAPI provider manifest for OpenStack and apply the generated capi manifest to our DKP Enterprise cluster:
+The `clusterctl` command will be used to generate the CAPI provider manifest for OpenStack and apply the generated capi manifest to our DKP Enterprise cluster:

 ````
 $ clusterctl generate provider --infrastructure openstack > openstack-capi.yml